khangluong2004/COMP20008_Assignment2/README.md

 Another Scripts to produce bar chart/ bubble from pred.csv and population.csv for future population count

-Remaining is to test other's scripts, and models.

 ## Michael folder

 ###  `eda_communities.ipynb`